 The frenzied times of ICOs bringing in millions may be over, but as crypto winter thaws, interest for real-world crypto applications is returning.
-Stablecoins pegged to fiat currencies and other types of asset-backed cryptocurrencies will play a key role in the future of crypto adoption.
+Stablecoins pegged to local currencies and other types of asset-backed cryptocurrencies will play a key role in the future of crypto adoption.

 Stablecoins are a type of cryptocurrency where the price is not determined by direct trading activity.
 Instead, it’s tied to the value of another asset.
-The most common stablecoins are pegged to national fiat currencies such as BitUSD, BitCNY, peg.PHP, sparkdex.HKD and DAO which are tied to US Dollar, Chinese Renminbi, Philippine Peso, Hong Kong Dollar and US Dollar respectively.
+The most common stablecoins are pegged to national fiat currencies such as BitUSD, BitCNY, stable.PHP, sparkdex.HKD and DAO which are tied to US Dollar, Chinese Renminbi, Philippine Peso, Hong Kong Dollar and US Dollar respectively.